leapcode/bitmask-dev/docs/installation/index.rst

 Debian & ubuntu
 ---------------

+You only need to paste three lines to get bitmask installed under debian or ubuntu, and get updates as they are released, or as they are merged into master. `Watch a screencast`_ of the install process.

 Refer to the section in the install guide about the different `debian repositories`_ that we provide to understand how the different packages are produced.